grebtsew/Object-and-facial-detection-in-python/Learning & Documentation/tensorflow(1)/Documentation/readme training.txt

 https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/

-ändra config filen:
+ï¿½ndra config filen:

 Currently, it is set to 24 in my configuration file.
 Other models may have different batch sizes.
 If you get a memory error, you can try to decrease the batch size to get the model to fit in your VRAM.
 Finally, you also need to change the checkpoint name/path, num_classes to 1, num_examples to 12, and label_map_path:
 "training/object-detect.pbtxt"